primus-labs/por-demo/README.md

    - A verifiable computation program that works alongside the client-side program and runs on the zkVM network
    - Aggregates asset data according to different disclosure scopes and generates zero-knowledge proofs for the computed results
    - **Fully deployed, operated, and maintained by Primus.
-No user action or setup is required.**
+No action or configuration is required on your side.**

 ## What we Deliver to You